 - a skilled "tentmaker" missionary in countries closed to traditional missionaries

-- a nurse within a U.S. ministry to the underprivileged
+- a nurse within a ministry to medically under-served areas—in the USA or abroad.

 How it Works

-- The average course load per semester at ABC is approximately 19 hours.
+Education courses, and preparing for the nursing program of your choice.
+The average course load per semester at ABC is

 Application & Enrollment

-You must apply and be accepted to Appalachian Bible College and to New River Community and Technical College.
-Each school has its own admissions requirements and process.
+You must apply and be accepted to Appalachian Bible College and to the nursing program in which you desire to enroll.
+Each school has its own admission requirements and process.

-- Upon graduating from ABC, you will have a Bachelor of Arts degree in Bible / Theology and Missions (double major).
+- Upon graduating from ABC, you will have a Bachelor of Arts degree in Bible / Theology and Missions.

 Objectives & Outcomes